-Notes to the Financial Statements: The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
+Notes to the Financial Statements: The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the proprietary financial statements.
+The notes to the financial statements can be found on pages 24-35 of this report.

-Other: Certain required supplementary information is presented to disclose trend data on the SPS's infrastructure condition.
+Other Information: In addition to the proprietary financial statements and accompanying notes, the basic financial statements contain required supplementary information including this discussion and analysis.
+Other required supplementary information is presented to disclose trend data on the SPS's infrastructure condition.
 Additionally, certain financial schedules are presented for continuing disclosure.